KelvinShadewing/KyrodianLegends/wiki/magic.md

 |Water  |Shock  |
 |Light  |Dark   |

 Conjuration in magic does not produce real matter, only an approximation of it.
 When a conjured object runs out of energy, either over time or bieng depleted by damage, it will disintegrate.
 Conjured items must be given a constant charge in order to remain indefinitely, and will cause the caster to slowly deplete mana over time, or faster if the object is more massive.
-For this reason, conjured food should not be consumed for sustinance, as it will simply disappear afterwards, leaving whoever ate it hugry again with no benefit.
+For this reason, conjured food should not be consumed for sustinance, as it will simply disappear afterwards, leaving whoever ate it hungry again with no benefit.
 This rule does not apply to summoned objects, as that is merely a change in position, and not a creation of pseudomatter.

 ## Psionics